Contact: For interest in new projects and/or affiliated programs, email firstname.lastname@example.org or email@example.com

 - Innovative Firms: Engineering leaders at Apple, Google, Samsung, Cisco, Applied Materials, Lam Research, Yahoo, Network Appliances, GM, Bosch, Qualcomm, PayPal, Broadcom, VMware, and many other leading firms.

 - New Ventures: Undergraduate, Ph.D. students, and faculty colleagues at UC Berkeley and the global partner institutions of the College of Engineering.

 - Organizations, Universities, and Governments: Includes Hamad Bin Khalifa University, Qatar, Chile Engineering 2030, Onset Ventures, a leading Silicon Valley investment firm, Hong Kong (HKBU), the Government of New Zealand, the Lawrence Hall of Science, and the Jacobs Institute for Design at UC Berkeley.

-- Teaching teams and firms how to adapt, grow, and develop innovation culture, no matter how complex the situation or technical factors.
+- Teaching teams and firms how to adapt, grow, and develop an innovation culture, no matter how complex the situation or technical factors.

 - Advising and coaching to leaders to reduce risk in strategic and innovative projects.

 - Data analytics to support strategic projects and direction changes.

 - Policy, process, and structure for innovation in firms and regions.

 A technical course that teaches students at UC Berkeley to use foundational mathematical concepts and current computer science tools to create data-related applications and systems for real world problems.